aspose-tex/Aspose.TeX-API-References/english/python-net/aspose.tex.plugins/figurerendererpluginoptions/_index.md

 ## FigureRendererPluginOptions class

-The options for the FigureRenderer plugin.
+The options for the [`FigureRendererPlugin`](/tex/python-net/aspose.tex.plugins/figurerendererplugin).